SpektraSystems/Microsoft-Cloud-Workshop/linux-lift-and-shift/Readme.md

 *	Phase I:  Lift and shift the application from on-premises to Azure IaaS using an auto scaling Virtual Machine Scale Set and a MySQL cluster with 3 nodes.

 *	Phase II: Migrate to PaaS using Azure App Services with a Linux Docker Container and Azure Database for MySQL.

-# Sign-up for Workshop Environment

-To make it easier for you to work on the labs, you are provided with pre-provisioned Azure environment.
-You will receive sign-up link for the lab environment from your instructor.

-* Register for the lab environment by providing your information and clicking on **Submit** button.

-* On the next page, click the **Launch Lab** button.

-* Wait for the lab environment to be provisioned.
-Sometimes this can take upto **30 minutes**.
-Once environment provisioning is complete, you will receive details in email as well as in the browser.

- > Note: Lab environment is enabled only for specific duration or workshop end time - whichever is earlier.
-At the end of the allowed time, environment will be self-destructed.

 # Verify the pre-provisioned Environment

-1. Launch a browser using incognite or in-private mode, and navigate to https://portal.azure.com.
+1. Launch a browser using incognite or in-private mode, and navigate to [Microsoft Azure Portal](https://portal.azure.com).
 Once prompted, login with the Microsoft Azure credentials you received.

 2. Once you are logged in to the portal, navigate to Resource Groups.